-- Six Months Ended June 30,
+Six Months Ended June 30,

-2014 2013
+2015 2014

 Net cash flow provided by (used in):

-Operating activities \$ 87,723 \$ 63,726
+Operating activities \$ 98,585 \$ 87,723

-Investing activities (117,583) (143,772)
+Investing activities (60,322) (117,583)

-Financing activities (45,867) (61,896)
+Financing activities (74,927) (45,867)

-Effect of exchange rate changes on cash and cash equivalents 245 53
+Effect of exchange rate changes on cash and cash equivalents (1,454) 245

-Net decrease in cash and cash equivalents \$ (75,482) \$ (141,889)
+Net decrease in cash and cash equivalents \$ (38,118) \$ (75,482)

-As of June 30, 2014, we had \$502.7 million of cash, cash equivalents and short-term and long-term marketable securities.
-Cash equivalents and marketable securities are comprised of money market funds and debt instruments which include commercial paper, corporate bonds, U.S. government agency bonds, U.S. dollar dominated foreign corporate bonds, U.S. government treasury bonds, municipal securities and asset-backed securities.
+As of June 30, 2015, we had \$596.7 million of cash, cash equivalents and short-term and long-term marketable securities.
+Cash equivalents and marketable securities are comprised of money market funds and debt instruments which include corporate bonds, U.S. dollar dominated foreign corporate bonds, certificates of deposits, commercial paper, municipal securities, U.S. government agency bonds, U.S. government treasury bonds, agency discount notes and asset-backed securities.

-As of June 30, 2014, approximately \$260.0 million of cash, cash equivalents and short-term and long-term marketable securities was held by our foreign subsidiaries.
+As of June 30, 2015, approximately \$389.2 million of cash, cash equivalents and short-term and long-term marketable securities was held by our foreign subsidiaries.
 Amounts held by foreign subsidiaries are generally subject to U.S. income taxation on repatriation to the U.S. The costs to repatriate our foreign earnings to the U.S. would likely be material; however, our intent is to permanently reinvest our earnings from foreign operations, and our current plans do not require us to repatriate them to fund our U.S. operations as we generate sufficient domestic operating cash flow and have access to external funding under our current revolving line of credit.

-On April 23, 2014, we announced that our Board of Directors had authorized a stock repurchase program pursuant to which we may purchase up to \$300.0 million of our common stock over the next three years, with \$100.0 million of that amount authorized to be purchased over the next twelve months.
+On April 23, 2014, we announced that our Board of Directors had authorized a stock repurchase program pursuant to which we may purchase up to \$300.0 million of our common stock over the next three years, with \$100.0 million authorized over the first twelve months.
 Any purchases under this stock repurchase program may be made, from time-to-time, pursuant to open market purchases (including pursuant to Rule 10b5-1 plans), privately-negotiated transactions, accelerated stock repurchases, block trades or derivative contracts or otherwise in accordance with applicable federal securities laws, including Rule 10b-18 of the Securities Exchange Act of 1934.

-As part of this repurchase program, on April 28, 2014, we entered into an accelerated share repurchase agreement ("ASR") with Goldman, Sachs & Co. to repurchase \$70.0 million of our common stock.
-Under the terms of the ASR, we agreed to repurchase in total \$70.0 million of our common stock and received an initial delivery of approximately 1.0 million shares based on the then current market price, which were retired.
-The final number of shares to be repurchased is based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.
-The ASR was completed on July 29, 2014 with a final delivery of approximately 0.4 million shares.
-We will have received a total of 1.4 million shares under the ASR for an average purchase share price of \$51.46.
-We expect to finance future stock repurchases with current cash on hand.
+As part of our \$300.0 million stock repurchase program, on April 28, 2014, we entered into an accelerated share repurchase agreement ("2014 ASR") to repurchase \$70.0 million of our common stock which was completed on July 2014.
+We received a total of approximately 1.4 million shares under the 2014 ASR for an average purchase price per share of \$51.46, which all shares were retired.
+The final number of shares repurchased was based on our volume-weighted average stock price during the term of the transaction, less an agreed upon discount.